 To give another summary idea that might well have been in Jesus’ (or Matthew’s) mind in all this: “Do justice and love mercy and walk humbly with your God” (Micah 6:8).

 This way is indeed narrow, and few find it.
 It’s a hard road, and I stumble often on it.
-But it’s the way of God’s kingdom, the way of Jesus: he has walked this path, and he will walk it with us still.
+But it’s the way of God’s kingdom, the way to justice and peace and flourishing life for all.
+It’s the way of Jesus: he has walked this path, and he will walk it with us still.

 So here’s the question, the most fundamental question we need to answer: Will we follow Jesus?
 Will I?
 Will you?